Washington, D.C., 1970. The house is dark and the street outside is quiet. Marvin Gaye is 31 years old and cannot sleep.

 Lyrically: What’s Going On by Marvin Gaye

-The start of the “What’s Going On” puts you right on a busy street, immersed in spontaneous, happy chatter between people.
+The opening of “What’s Going On” puts you right on a busy street, immersed in spontaneous, happy chatter between people.
 The voices belong to Bobby Rogers of the Miracles, musician and songwriter Elgie Stover, and two of Gaye’s friends, Lem Barney and Mel Farr, who played for the Detroit Lions.

 “He says, ‘Lem, you take this part,’ ‘Mel, you take this part,'” Barney recalled.
 “The next time you listen to it, in the beginning when it says, ‘Hey, brother, what’s happening?!
 Solid!
 Right on!
-Mother, mother …’ We backgrounded him on the whole song, man!”
+Mother, mother…’ We backgrounded him on the whole song, man!”

 “For the first time I really felt like I had something to say,” said Gaye.